Biden’s US revives support for WHO, reversing Trump retreat

 The two men hinted at a warm relationship between them, with Fauci calling Tedros his “dear friend” and Tedros referring to Fauci as “my brother Tony.”

+But she emphasized the need to beef up the global response to COVID-19, “mitigate its secondary impacts, including on women and girls,” and work to “prevent the next outbreak from becoming an epidemic or pandemic,” the White House said in a statement.

+“In addition, the vice president emphasized the importance of making America safer through global cooperation,” it added, highlighting the new tone out of Washington.

-John Nkengasong, director of the Africa Centers for Disease Control and Prevention, called it “great news” in an email.
+John Nkengasong, director of the Africa Centers for Disease Control and Prevention, called the renewed commitment “great news” in an email.
 “The world has always been a better place when the U.S. plays a leadership role in solving global health problems including the fight against HIV/AIDS, malaria, polio and other diseases,” he said.

 Danish Health Minister Magnus Heunicke wrote on Facebook: “This is going to have a huge impact on the world’s ability to fight the pandemic.
 It is decisive that the United States is involved as a driving force and not a country that is looking for the exit when a global catastrophe rages.”